 Words can be funny, can't they?
 Did you notice that several words in the sentences above are spelled the same and pronounced the same, yet they have different meanings?
 We call those words homonyms.
 The word “homonym" comes from a Greek word that means “having the same name."

-When you begin to think about words, you’ll realize that there are a lot of words that are spelled the same, but have different meanings.
-There are also a lot of words that are pronounced the same, but have different meanings.
+When you begin to think about words, you'll realize that there are a lot of words that are spelled the same, but have different meanings.
+There are also a lot of words that are pronounced the same, but have different spellings.

 There are special terms for all of these types of words, and we'll explain more about them here.
 It may seem confusing at first, but the important thing to remember is that just because two or more words sound the same or are spelled the same doesn't mean they mean the same thing.